nayan0402/Laptop-Price-Predictor/README.md

 # Laptop Price Prediction Model

 Hey there!
 Welcome to my Laptop Price Predictor project!
 This is a fun machine learning project I worked on to predict how much a laptop should cost based on its specs like the brand, processor type, RAM size, storage capacity, and more.
-It's all done in a Jupyter Notebook, so you can see everything step by step.